m2049r/xmrwallet/doc/FAQ.md

 - Spend Moneroj (only on testnet - someone will loose money and want to blame me.
 No thanks!)
 - Manually import existing wallet (by copying them to the Monerujo folder)

+## I sent a transaction but it's not in my transactions list!
+Pending transactions are not displayed.
+Wait for the block to be mined.

 ## Do you have any screenshots of what it looks like and how it works?
 Here are some old screenshots
 #### [Select Wallet](images/A-wallet_selection.png)